How to Create a Sitemap for Free with Python Without Installing Python

 Why You Need A Sitemap

-Creating a sitemap is a crucial step in enhancing your website's SEO, as it helps search engines crawl and index your site more efficiently.
+Creating a sitemap is crucial in enhancing your website's SEO, as it helps search engines crawl and index your site more efficiently.

-I have made an awesome sitemap maker for you using Python.
-If you don't know how to run a Python code, don't worry.
+Our SEO Expert, Joe, has created an excellent sitemap maker for you using Python.
+If you don't know how to run Python code, don't worry.
 I will make it very easy for you.

-You will not need to install anything in your computer to use this free xml sitemap generator
+You will not need to install anything on your computer to use this free XML sitemap generator

 You will also not need to visit any sitemap generator website.

-That gives you a powerful sitemap buider in your hands, for free.
+That gives you a powerful sitemap builder in your hands for free.

-You will then be able to create xml sitemap online for free and download it to your computer.
+You can then create an XML sitemap online for free and download it to your computer.

 What Does the Python Code Do?